TIBCOSoftware/snappydata/docs/howto.md

 ###Create a Column Table using DataFrame API

-The code snippet below shows how to create a column table using Dataframe API.
+The code snippet below shows how to create a column table using DataFrame API.

 **Get a SnappySession**: